aldostrof/vscode_utils/powertools_scripts/custom_push/README.md

 If you work with [Gerrit](https://www.gerritcodereview.com/) (as I do at my workplace), you usually end up writing a git push command that looks like this:

     git push <gerrit_remote> HEAD:refs/for/<current_local_branch>

+or:

+    git push <gerrit_remote> HEAD:refs/changes/<changeID>

 in order to push the HEAD of your current branch for review.
-Anyway, .gitconfig file cannot be configured in order to have a refspec which allows HEAD of your current branch to be tracking the remote refs/for/current_branch, as stated in [this](https://stackoverflow.com/questions/21946814/git-push-to-gerrit-with-a-tracking-branch) StackOverflow question.
+Anyway, .gitconfig file cannot be configured in order to have a refspec which allows HEAD of your current branch to be tracking the remote refs/... branch, as stated in [this](https://stackoverflow.com/questions/21946814/git-push-to-gerrit-with-a-tracking-branch) StackOverflow question.

 Since I use VSCode with the [vscode-powertools](https://marketplace.visualstudio.com/items?itemName=ego-digital.vscode-powertools) extensions, I developed a JS script and a bash script that allow to automatize this process.
 The **custom_push.js** script:
 - Asks for remote name
-- Asks for current_branch name (the one that goes into refs/for/[...])
+- Asks for branch name (tipically: *refs/for/branch_name* or *refs/changes/change_id*)
 - Runs the **custom_push.sh** script to execute the push command with the given inputs.

 The **custom_push.sh** bash script just executes the command:

-    git push <remote> HEAD:refs/for/<current_branch>
+    git push <remote> HEAD:<remote_branch>

-where remote and current_branch are the inputs.
+where remote and remote_branch are the inputs.
 Furthermore, this script searches the output of the above command for the Gerrit review link, and copies it to the clipboard.

 # Installation & Usage